THPO Departmental Projects

 Gdenwémgenanëk Yajdanawa Project

 Gdenwémgenanëk Yajdanawa means “our relatives tell it” in Bodwéwadmimwen.
 THPO and Language & Culture staff worked together to develop a title for the project that centered Neshnabék cultural and historical knowledge, specifically Neshnabék oral traditions and family/community stories.
 Oral history and oral tradition are terms used to describe how people pass down personal accounts of historical events and family/community stories from generation to generation.
 Oral history focuses on documenting the interviewee’s first-hand encounters and experiences, while oral tradition addresses various ways of knowing and “doing” or documenting history.
 Oral tradition may include family stories, place-based stories, traditional stories or memories of cultural values and lifeways.
 One contemporary option to maintain and/or share these memories and stories is by recording them through an interview process.

-Due to the COVID-19 Pandemic, we are currently developing modifications for the Gdenwémgenanëk Yajdanawa Project to utilize materials and resources you may have available at home.
+Due to the COVID-19 Pandemic, we have created materials and resources for the Gdenwémgenanëk Yajdanawa Project that you may have available at home to virtually conduct interviews.
 The following downloadable resources can be found in each backpack: